rpgfamaran-cpu/CS2-project/README.md

 1 ) Miguel - 24
 2 ) Vencent - 18

-# removes a student from the class list
+#removes a student from the class list:

 + = add student
 - = remove student
 * = back